The following is a contribution from Jonathan of Joney Talks!

-To be honest, I was a little torn with that question, I thought of my childhood and how I enjoyed playing with Legos.
-Legos were and remain a high-quality affordable toy for kids, the bricks can all combine with each other which improves the playability, the creativity, and longevity.
+I was a little torn with that question, I thought of my childhood and how I enjoyed playing with Legos.
+Legos were and remained a high-quality, affordable toy for kids.
+The bricks can all combine which improves the playability, the creativity, and longevity.

 On second thought I discovered that the Lego sets that have shown to be fantastic investments are mostly expensive Star Wars sets, some of the Lego creator series and some of the Architecture ones.
-Those are in general aimed at a more adult fanbase than the Lego City Police Station for example (which is awesome if you are 6).
+Those are in general aimed at a more adult fanbase than the Lego City Police Station, for example (which is incredible if you are 6).

 If I invested in exclusive or rare sets geared at a more adult population, I would feel less guilty about making money through investing in them.
-My inner child and inner investor would also then be in balance, so let us dig into the specifics now my conscience is “clean”.
-On a side note, many AFOLS actually invest to support their expensive hobby not to make a profit per se.
+My inner child and the inner investor would also then be in balance, so let us dig into the specifics now my conscience is “clean.”
+On a side note, many AFOLS invest in supporting their expensive hobby not to make a profit per se.

-To start off, here are the top 3 Lego investments I wish I had made in the last 10 years :
+To start, here are the top 3 Lego investments I wish I had made in the last ten years :

 - The UCS Millenium Falcon 2007 – 499 EUR retail price – Today´s price 2 500 EUR – 17,49% return annually!